203phuc/203phuc/README.md

 - 💼 IT Graduate @ Greenwich Vietnam
 - 🔭 Working on MERN projects, improving system design
 - 🌱 Learning software architecture and advanced TypeScript
-- 👯 Looking to collaborate on web apps, education tools, or creative tech
 - 🤝 Open to open-source contributions and new ideas